 IRA provides an additional $40 billion of loan authority for projects eligible for loan guarantees under section 1703 of the Energy Policy Act of 2005, to remain available through September 30, 2026.
 The legislation appropriates $3.6 billion in credit subsidy to support the cost of those loans and sets aside a percentage of these amounts for administrative expenses to help carry out the program, including monitoring and originating new loans.

-This new loan authority is open to all currently eligible Title 17 Innovative Clean Energy technology categories, including fossil energy and nuclear energy.
-IRA appropriations also support the expanded activities authorized by the Bipartisan Infrastructure Law that required these new appropriations to go into effect.
-These expanded activities support projects involving critical minerals processing, manufacturing, and recycling, and removing the innovation requirement for State Energy Financing Institution-backed projects.
+This new loan authority is open to all currently eligible section 1703 technology categories, including fossil energy and nuclear energy.
+IRA appropriations also support the expanded activities authorized by the President’s Bipartisan Infrastructure Law (BIL) that required new appropriations to go into effect.
+These expanded activities include projects involving critical minerals processing, manufacturing, and recycling, and removing the innovation requirement for State Energy Financing Institution-backed projects.

 Energy Infrastructure Reinvestment (EIR) Program (Section 1706)

-IRA creates a new program under Title 17 (section 1706), the Energy Infrastructure Reinvestment (EIR) Program, to guarantee loans to projects that retool, repower, repurpose, or replace energy infrastructure that has ceased operations, or enable operating energy infrastructure to avoid, reduce, utilize, or sequester air pollutants or anthropogenic emissions of greenhouse gases.
+IRA creates a new program under Title 17 (section 1706), the EIR Program, to guarantee loans to projects that retool, repower, repurpose, or replace energy infrastructure that has ceased operations; or enable operating energy infrastructure to avoid, reduce, utilize, or sequester air pollutants or anthropogenic emissions of greenhouse gases.
 IRA appropriates $5 billion through September 30, 2026, to carry out EIR, with a total cap on loans of up to $250 billion.

-LPO plans to provide initial implementing guidance and collect public comment on program design for EIR in its upcoming Title 17 Notice of Proposed Rulemaking, which was the subject of a recent Request for Information.
-Potential projects could include repurposing shuttered fossil energy facilities for clean energy production, retooling infrastructure from power plants that have ceased operations for new clean energy uses, or updating operating energy infrastructure with emissions control technologies, including carbon capture, utilization, and storage (CCUS).
-While the section 1706 program does not have the same requirements as Title 17 Innovative Clean Energy loan guarantees with respect to projects utilizing innovative technology and reducing, avoiding, utilizing, or sequestering greenhouse gas emissions, EIR does require that eligible projects replacing energy infrastructure that has ceased operations and that involve electricity generation through the use of fossil fuels shall be required to have controls or technologies to avoid, reduce, utilize, or sequester air pollutants and anthropogenic emissions of greenhouse gases.
+The Title 17 Interim Final Rule amends Title 17 regulations to implement changes that expand or modify program authority and to revise for clarity and organization.
+For example, potential projects could include repurposing shuttered fossil energy facilities for clean energy production, retooling infrastructure from power plants that have ceased operations for new clean energy uses, or updating operating energy infrastructure with emissions control technologies, including carbon capture, utilization, and storage.
+While the section 1706 program does not have the same requirements as Title 17 Clean Energy Financing loan guarantees with respect to projects utilizing innovative technology and reducing, avoiding, utilizing, or sequestering greenhouse gas emissions, EIR does require that eligible projects replacing energy infrastructure that has ceased operations and that involve electricity generation through the use of fossil fuels have controls or technologies to avoid, reduce, utilize, or sequester air pollutants and anthropogenic emissions of greenhouse gases.

 Advanced Technology Vehicles Manufacturing (ATVM) Direct Loan Program